top of page

 Public installations currently on view:

-• To Each Era Its Art.
-To Art, Its Freedom. by Jose Dávila, located across from the New England Aquarium at 250 Atlantic Ave, Boston, MA.
+• Graft by Edra Soto, located at Central Wharf Park across from the New England Aquarium at 250 Atlantic Ave, Boston, MA.

 • Patterned Behavior by Silvia López Chavez, located on the Charles River Esplanade near the Mass Ave.
 Bridge.